jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 ![alt text](images/sounds.png "sounds")

 this basically is the trending sounds, each is associated with some videos.
 In your output, these videos should be sorted in a descending order, based on how many views the video has received.

+More specifically, you should print the top 10 trending sounds, and then for each sound, print 3 videos which use this sound.
+If a sound is used in 100 videos, select the 3 (out of these 100) most viewed videos.
+Print the most viewed video first, and then print the next most viewed video, and then the third most viewed video.

+Definition of the top 10 trending sounds: this should be the based on the total view count of the videos which use this sound.
+If there is a tie, break the tie by the music id - the one with the smaller music id will be displayed first.

 ## Useful Code